aspiringsecurity/Water-ICM/README.md

 Further, we are storing a variety of offchain data like incident snapshots, alarm metadata and object types at the time of incident.

-Please visit the demo video at https://drive.google.com/drive/u/0/folders/1V8OCwu_MJmyAHQVbbepzsR8_igx5huer
+Please visit the demo videos at https://drive.google.com/drive/u/0/folders/1V8OCwu_MJmyAHQVbbepzsR8_igx5huer and https://drive.google.com/drive/u/3/folders/1AUdsHAcUPTF85gVk93w8tzfEzbD7K6-Y

 e.
 The Graph: Use of existing subgraph at the graph explorer: We are using Decentraland and Adchain subgraph to build a datasource from the websites for sentiment analysis, which are kept in the Adchain registry.
 A python crawler mine these websites and feed relevant information to the analytics and visualization tool.